 - 95007.
 The State Department of Developmental Services shall serve as the lead agency responsible for administration and coordination of the statewide system.
 The specific duties and responsibilities of the State Department of Developmental Services shall include, but are not limited to, all of the following: - (a) Establishing a single point of contact with the federal Office of Special Education Programs for the administration of Part C of the federal Individuals with Disabilities Education Act. - (b) Administering the state early intervention system in accordance with Part C of the federal Individuals with Disabilities Education Act (20 U.S.C.
 Sec.
-1431 et seq.), applicable regulations, and an approved state application. - (c) Administering mandatory and discretionary components as specified in Sections 95022 and 95024. - (d) Administering fiscal arrangements and interagency agreements with participating agencies and community-based organizations to implement this title. - (e) Establishing interagency procedures, including the designation of local coordinating structures, as are necessary to share agency information and to coordinate policymaking activities. - (f) Adopting written procedures for receiving and resolving complaints regarding violations of Part C of the federal Individuals with Disabilities Education Act by public agencies covered under this title, as specified in Section 1435(a)(10) of Title 20 of the United States Code and appropriate federal regulations. - (g) Establishing, adopting, and implementing procedural safeguards that comply with the requirements of Part C of the federal Individuals with Disabilities Education Act, as specified in Section 1439 of Title 20 of the United States Code and appropriate federal regulations.
+1431 et seq.), applicable regulations, and an approved state application. - (c) Administering mandatory and discretionary components as specified in Sections 95022 and 95024. - (d) Administering fiscal arrangements and interagency agreements with participating agencies and community-based organizations to implement this title. - (e) (1) Establishing interagency procedures, including the designation of local coordinating structures, as are necessary to share agency information and to coordinate policymaking activities.
+In developing these procedures, efforts shall be made to schedule meetings with, and engage parents and legal guardians in, transition-related activities. - (2) Require each regional center to designate a main point of contact for coordinating and completing, with other agencies and persons, the transition of a child and family from Part C to Part B of the federal Individuals with Disabilities Education Act, including establishing practices to educate and support families during transition. - (f) Adopting written procedures for receiving and resolving complaints regarding violations of Part C of the federal Individuals with Disabilities Education Act by public agencies covered under this title, as specified in Section 1435(a)(10) of Title 20 of the United States Code and appropriate federal regulations. - (g) Establishing, adopting, and implementing procedural safeguards that comply with the requirements of Part C of the federal Individuals with Disabilities Education

+Act, as specified in Section 1439 of Title 20 of the United States Code and appropriate federal regulations.